adam8687/adam8687/README.md

 ## About Me

 CS student at UT Austin passionate about AI, robotics, machine learning, and building software that solves real problems.
-I do research in robot learning with Texas Robotics, develop scalable products, and have competed in FIRST Robotics for 4 years.
-I enjoy working across the full stack — from training autonomous agents to designing mobile UIs.
+I do research in robot learning with Texas Robotics, develop scalable products with Texas Convergent, competed in FIRST Robotics for 4 years, and more.
+I enjoy working across the full stack, from training autonomous agents to designing mobile UIs.

 ---